Skip to content

 Returns pitches, benches, shelters, picnic tables, and fitness stations that do not lie within any leisure=playground polygon.
 Used by the standalone pitch layer (filterStore.standalonePitches).

 Same parameter and response shape as get_equipment.
-Returns an empty FeatureCollection when apiBaseUrl is empty (Overpass/dev mode).
+Returns an empty FeatureCollection when apiBaseUrl is empty (Overpass fallback, used in local frontend dev without a database).

 Example